Vienna

 Phoenix rising: symbol for the eternal

-The Habsburgs believed in eternity, they believed they would become gods
+they believed they would become gods

-Plague, fire, war, siege, revolution, pogrom
+Plague, fire, war, siege,

-St Stephen's Cathedral has witnessed 800 years of European history.
+St. Stephen's Cathedral has witnessed 800 years of European history.
 Mozart was married here, Haydn a choirboy, Hitler painted it in watercolour.
 Hit by a thousand Ottoman cannonballs in 1683 and ravaged by countless fires it remains a central point of the city and the country's history.

 Standing at the meeting point of four long-distance trade routes, from the cathedral it was south to Venice and the Italian ports, north to Prague, east to Budapest and west to Bavaria and beyond.

-The tour includes the interior of the cathedral, a walk around St Stephen's Square and a visit to the underground Virgil Chapel.
+The tour includes the interior of the cathedral, a walk around St. Stephen's Square and a visit to the underground Virgil Chapel.

 Top

-St Stephen's Cathedral
+St. Stephen's Cathedral

 Looking north

-St Stephen's Cathedral, Vienna
+St. Stephen's Cathedral, Vienna

-1900 - Fin de Siècle
+1900 - Fin de Siècle.

 1900 Vienna was a city full of contrasts as one century made way for another.